Chukobyte/black-history/docs/timeline/civil_rights.md

 ![Rosa Parks](https://raw.githubusercontent.com/Chukobyte/black-history/main/assets/images/rosa_parks.png)

 #### Claudette Colvin
 A young 15 year old girl who refused to give up her seat in March of 1955, several months before Rosa Parks refusal.
+After refusing to give up her seat she boldly declared “It’s my constitutional right!”.
+She was arrested and forcibly removed from the bus, becoming one of the first women in Montgomery to challenge bus segregation laws.
+Her story was overshadowed as the civil rights activist at the time believed Rosa Parks was a better fit for the movement.

 ![Claudette Colvin](https://raw.githubusercontent.com/Chukobyte/black-history/main/assets/images/claudette_colvin.png)